Top 10 High-Fiber Foods For Gut And Overall Health

 Should I take a fiber supplement?

-You can get fiber from fruits and vegetables but getting the right amount of fiber from food alone can be challenging.
-The alternative might be taking a fiber supplement if you know you’re not taking the recommended amount.
-Tracking
+You can get fiber from fruits and vegetables, but getting the right amount of fiber from food alone can be challenging.
+The alternative might be a fiber supplement if you know you’re not taking the recommended amount.

-If you have any digestive disorders or diabetes make you consult with your doctor because you might need a supplement that’s gluten or sugar-free.
+If you have any digestive disorders or diabetes, be sure to consult your doctor, as you may require a specific dietary plan supplement that’s gluten or sugar-free.

 What are the benefits of the recommended amount of fiber intake?